jjcollinge/quorum-7node/README.md

 2. Allow the example scripts to execute on your machine `chmod +x quorum-7node/example/run.sh`

-3. Run the example script `./quorum-7node/example/run.sh`
- **WARNING** The initial build of the quorum-node docker image will take a little while, however, subsequent builds will use the local cache and will be considerably faster.
+3. Run the example script from within the examples folder `cd ./quorum-7node/example/` and `./run.sh` **WARNING** The initial build of the quorum-node docker image will take a little while, however, subsequent builds will use the local cache and will be considerably faster.

 4. Once complete, you should have 7 running docker containers.
 These can be viewed by running the command `docker ps`.
 If you wish to inspect the geth instances running inside the containers, run the following commands: